komsan-k/model-answers-to-chapter-exercise/chapter-10/README.md

-# ✅ Model Answers for Chapter 10 – Final Projects and Case Studies
+# Model Answers for Chapter 10

 ---